 Excess effluent that cannot be immediately reused or discharged to Pruitt Creek would be stored in a lined seasonal storage pond or enclosed tanks.
-Sludge (biosolids) produced by the WWTP would be dewatered on-site and periodically hauled to a Class III landfill in accordance with federal and State regulatory requirements.
+Sludge (biosolids) produced by the WWTP would be dewatered on-site and periodically hauled to a Class III landfill in accordance with federal and State regulatory requirements, including 40 CFR Section 503 - Standards for the Use or Disposal of Sewage Sludge.